Unidata/tds/docs/src/public/adminguide/index.md

 If you need regular access to large amounts of data, please contact <support-idd@unidata.ucar.edu>.

 As of version 5.0, the TDS is released under the BSD-3 licence, which can be found can be found [here](https://github.com/Unidata/tds/blob/master/LICENSE){:target="_blank"}.

-For information on how to cite the TDS, please visit <https://www.unidata.ucar.edu/community/index.html#acknowledge>